To volunteer for any of the committees listed below, please fill out our contact form.

-We are actively involved in the Adopt-A-Park Program, and recruit volunteers each month to clean up Mariposa Basin Park.
-To volunteer, firstname.lastname@example.org.
+We are actively involved in the Adopt-A-Park Program, and recruit volunteers to clean up Mariposa Basin Park.

-TRNA distributes an informative newsletter to our members every month.
+TRNA periodically distributes an informative newsletter to our members.
 Back issues are made available to our members on the Library webpage.
-To volunteer to help with the newsletter, email email@example.com.

-Another reason to join is to lend support in our current issues.
-Some of the issues we are currently engaged with:
+Another reason to join TRNA is to lend a hand in resolving our current neighborhood issues.
+Some of those issues that we are currently engaged with are: